eoincarley/pulsations/README.md

 # Pulsation analysis
 Codes for analysis of pulsation event on 2014-Apr-18.

-# Requirements
+# Software Requirements
 The codes in this repo requires Interactive Data Language (IDL) version 7.x or greater and an up-to-date SolarSoft Installation (with installation instructions here: https://sohowww.nascom.nasa.gov/solarsoft/).
-Note SolarSoft installation time may take several hours depending on which packages are being downloaded.
+Note the SolarSoft installation time may take several hours depending on which packages are being downloaded.

+# Hardware requirements

 All code can be run on a standard laptop or desktop (currently runs smoothly on iMac with 32 Gb RAM and 3.2 GHz processor).
+The NRH processing and NLFFF analysis in particular may take several hours to run on a standard machine.
+The AIA and NRH data sets are large, you may need up to 50 Gb of free space on your harddrive.

 # Data Access